 If you are a private or commercial landlord looking for insurance for buildings, industrial units, shops, detached or terraced houses, bungalows, maisonettes, apartments, a block of flats or a house converted into flats, you need building insurance or landlord insurance to protect your assets.

-You may also need building insurance if you are a freeholder, leaseholder, management company or residents’ association.
+You may also need landlord insurance if you are a freeholder, leaseholder, management company or residents' association.

 Landlord insurance is a package policy designed to cover the risks that landlords face including the following: